-For those who live in Scottsdale, Arizona, it's little wonder why so many people like living here and why so many are moving here from all over the country.
-To me, the reasons are obvious.
+For those who live in Scottsdale, Arizona, it's little wonder why so many people like living here, and why so many are moving here from all over the country.
+The reasons are obvious.

-There are many reasons why Scottsdale is incredibly popular.
-Great climate, lots of entertainment venues, good public schools, and friendly locals.
+Scottsdale has a great climate, lots of entertainment venues, good public schools, and friendly locals.
 In fact, according to Niche, a popular school and community ranking company, Scottsdale comes out on top on a number of different surveys.
 Read More...

-For example, out of 228 cities surveyed, Scottsdale ranks #1 for the best city to retire in.
-It ranked 24th as the best city to live in and 22nd as having the best public schools.
+For example, out of 228 cities surveyed, the #1 city to retire in is Scottsdale, Arizona.
+It ranked 24th as the best city in which to live, and 22nd for the best public schools.

-None of this was apparent when the first settlers arrived to this sage brushed and dusty part of the United States.
-While not a wild “shoot ‘em up” cowpoke town like Dodge City or Tombstone, Scottsdale was a decidedly western town, settled by a hardy group of farmers and ranchers in the late 1800’s.
+None of this was apparent when the first settlers arrive to this sage brushed and dusty part of the United States.
+While not a wild “shoot ‘em up” cowpoke town like Dodge City or Tombstone, it was a decidedly western town, settled by a hardy group of farmers and ranchers in the late 1800’s.

-However, from its earliest days, Scottsdale attracted educated and artistic groups of people.
-Even in the early 1900’s, Scottsdale was known for its culture and support for the arts, as well as for its resort hotels such as the Ingleside Inn (1909) and Jokake Inn (1922).
+However, from its earliest days, Scottsdale attracted educated and artistic people.
+In the early 1900’s, Scottsdale was already known for its culture and support for the arts, as well as for its resort hotels such as the Ingleside Inn (1909) and Jokake Inn (1922).

-The streaming flow of art through the city is not the only activity whereby locals are entertained.
-Scottsdale welcomes a breadth of amusements, especially surrounded by beauty of the McDowell Sonoran Preserve and the Sonoran Foothills.
+The streaming flow of art through the city is just one of the many activities in Scottsdale.
+A breadth of amusements welcome visitors to the area surrounded by the beauty of the McDowell Sonoran Preserve and the Sonoran Foothills.

-When I think of art, or more specifically, of art galleries, New York City is usually the first to come to mind.
-And it should.
+Speaking of art, or more specifically, art galleries, New York City is usually the first to come to mind.
 Some of the nation’s leading art galleries and museums can be found in Manhattan.

-However, it would surprise many that Scottsdale is also a major arts center with hundreds of galleries, many in the city’s Historic Arts District.
-There’s everything from classic western art, native American art to modernism and abstract expressionism.
+However, it might surprise some that Scottsdale is also a major arts center with hundreds of galleries, many in the city’s historic Arts District.
+There’s everything from classic western art, native American art to modernism, and abstract expressionism.
 Many acclaimed artists lived, worked, and showed their work in Scottsdale including Maxfield Parrish, Jackson Pollock, Fredrick Sommer, and the renowned architect Frank Lloyd Wright, to name just a few.

-Art museums abound in the Phoenix/Scottsdale area and there’s an art museum for every taste!
-There's the Scottsdale Museum of Contemporary Art, the Heard Museum full of American Indian fine art artifacts, and the Phoenix Art Museum which holds over 18,000 works of art.
+Art museums abound in the Phoenix/Scottsdale area, and there’s an art museum for every taste; the Scottsdale Museum of Contemporary Art, the Heard Museum which is full of Native American fine art, and the Phoenix Art Museum, which holds over 18,000 works of art.

 This statement says it all and shows that the institution strives to present world-class performances for all to see.
-Many Broadway plays feature in Scottsdale as well.
-And there are, of course, smaller theater groups in the area, and Arizona State University also puts on a number of events all year for the general public.
+Many Broadway plays run in Scottsdale as well.
+There are smaller theater groups in the area, and Arizona State University also puts on a number of events all year for the general public.

-Outside of golf, there are plenty of sports events happening across the city, from professional teams like the Cardinals, Diamondbacks, Coyotes and Suns to the ASU college teams, to even the little leaguers and farm teams that practice on the local fields.
+Outside of golf, there are plenty of sports events happening across the city, from professional teams like the Cardinals, Diamondbacks, Coyotes, and Suns to the ASU college teams, and even the little leaguers and farm teams that practice on the local fields.